-Multistate Area States Cov- ered States Naming Description Karst Topogra- phy Areas IL, IN, IA, MI, MN, MO, SD, NE IL, IN, IA, MN, MO The Karst areas have a geology of limestone or other soluble rock that is characterized by caves, sinkholes, and sinking streams.
+Multistate Area States Cov- ered States Naming Description Central Hard- woods Bird Conservation Region and Joint Venture AL, AR, IL, IN, KY, MO, OK, TN IN, MO Members of the Central Hardwoods Joint Venture formed a partnership, beginning in 2000, to enhance bird conservation within the Central Hardwoods Bird Conservation Region.
+The partnership works to maintain native bird populations and implement the conservation objectives of the various national and international bird conservation plans under the North American Bird Conservation Initiative.
+Chicago Wilderness IL, IN IN Chicago Wilderness is a regional alliance active in Chicago and Gary, Indiana, that connects people and nature.
+The partnership includes more than 250 organizations that work together to restore natural resources, protect the region's lands and waters, and to improve the quality of life for people.
+Big Rivers Forest Fire Management Compact IL, IN, IA, MO IL, IN, MO This compact encompasses the major rivers found in Illinois, Indiana, Iowa, and Missouri.
+Members of the compact share information about wildfire prevention and the Firewise programs, as well as operations, training, and mutual aid information.
+Karst Topogra- phy Areas IL, IN, IA, MI, MN, MO, SD, NE IL, IN, IA, MN, MO The Karst areas have a geology of limestone or other soluble rock that is characterized by caves, sinkholes, and sinking streams.
 These areas are important for native bat populations.
 Driftless Area Initiative IL, IA, MI, MN, WI IL, IA, MN, WI The Driftless Area Initiative is a partnership of six RC&D Areas in four states.
 The area is characterized by karst topography with shallow limestone bedrock, caves, and sinkholes.
 Several watersheds in the area have been designated as priority watersheds for the Upper Mississippi Forest Partnership.
 Maintaining a high-quality forest resource is a priority for the Initiative.
-Midwest Glacial Lakes Partnership IL, IN, IA, MI, MN, WI, ND, SD MN The Midwest Glacial Lakes Partnership works to protect, rehabilitate, and enhance sustain- able fish habitats in glacial lakes greater than 10 acres in size.
-The goals are to protect and maintain intact and healthy lake systems; prevent further degradation of fish habitats that have been adversely affected; reverse declines in the quality and quantity of aquatic habi- tats in lakes to improve the overall health of fish and other aquatic organisms; and increase the quality and quantity of fish habitats in lakes that support a broad natural diversity of aquatic species.
+Midwest Glacial Lakes Partnership IL, IN, IA, MI, MN, WI, ND, SD MN The Midwest Glacial Lakes Partnership works to protect, rehabilitate, and enhance sustainable fish habitats in glacial lakes greater than 10 acres in size.
+The goals are to protect and maintain intact and healthy lake systems; prevent further degradation of fish habitats that have been adversely affected; reverse declines in the quality and quantity of aquatic habitats in lakes to improve the overall health of fish and other aquatic organisms; and increase the quality and quantity of fish habitats in lakes that support a broad natural diversity of aquatic species.
 Lower Missis- sippi Bottom- land Areas IL, MO, KY, TN MO (KY) This partnership reserves bottomland forests and forest fragmentation with restoration potential.
 One example is the River Bends Conservation Opportunity Area that spans Missouri and Kentucky.
 Missouri and Mississippi Rivers Confluence IL, MO МО Habitat restoration and recreational opportunities are important in this area.
 St. Louis Metro Urban Area IL, MO МО Emphasis is on urban areas that transcend state lines.